balena-io-experimental/balena-migrate/README.md

 ### Preparing the Migration Environment

-The *migrateCfg* folder in this repository will be your migration environment.
+The *migratecfg* folder in this repository will be your migration environment.

 To migrate a device you will have to copy some more files into this directory and create / edit configuration files.
 Therefore it makes sense to copy the entire folder to a different location.
 Ultimately - once your setup is complete you will copy the directory to the device you want to migrate.

-After creating the migration environment the next step is to create a balena-migrate.conf file, that will contain your configuration.
+After copying the migration environment the next step is to create a balena-migrate.conf file, that will contain your configuration.
 There are a several sample config files contained in the directory that you can use as a template.
 The easiest way is to copy a file that matches your platform to *balena-migrate.conf*.
 To migrate a Raspberry PI device you might invoke: